xdamah/swagger-xdamah-examples/main-examples/extend/extend-no-controller/README.md

 Atlassian RequestBodyValidator is being customized to handle @Email and  @CreditCardNumber and enforce these validations.
 This is a demonstration of one of the ways this can be achieved when using Atlassian RequestBodyValidator.
 Spring validation can also take care of same validation.

 But the main concept here is how when we write the Model classes by hand the swagger documentation for these validations is communicated in the swagger specifications.

+Not showing here but we could also write a custom validator and extend in the same manner.

 In the Person model class we also bring in for demonstration purpose a custom type.
 ```java